-IT Governance, Developer Portal e API Gateway
+IT Governance, External Developer Portal and API Gateway

-The first fundamental component of this platform is the Developer Portal: this tool allows you to promote your APIs on the market.
-In addition to providing the API documentation updated in real-time according to the OpenAPI specification, it allows external developers and partners to view, test, and use the available APIs.
+The first fundamental component of this platform is the External Developer Portal: this tool allows you to promote your APIs on the market.
+In addition to providing the API documentation updated in real‑time according to the OpenAPI specification, it allows external developers and partners to view, test, and use the available APIs.

 Furthermore, it provides the business with complete visibility on the catalog of products available and allows you to monitor the consultation and use flows of the APIs.

 Another key component is the API Gateway, which allows you to centralize access control and ensure the security of your APIs.
 A solid and reliable Gateway, in fact, constitutes a single access point to the system, from which to manage all API calls and requests, configuring authentication rules, call quotas and limits, and methods of managing data requests.
 This component, flanked by a series of API security best practices, is an essential governance piece to safely manage complex ecosystems.
 Indeed, the use of micro‑gateways to separate and manage communication between blocks of services and different APIs within the same ecosystem is rapidly emerging.

 The entire software life cycle governance